 If you are interested in joining us we recommend you keep an eye on our website for updates as we try to balance our operations, and explore new ways to serve the needs of our members.
 We hope that you see this temporary action not as a harsh reaction to people wanting to learn to fly, but rather understand that we try very hard to give our members the best possible club experience.
 We look forward to welcoming new members again soon.

-At Phoenix Flying School we hold a CASA CASR Part 141 Flight Training Certificate and can offer training from ab-initio through to Recreational, Private and Commercial Pilot Licence (including Night VFR).
+The Phoenix Aero Club holds a CASA CASR Part 141 Flight Training Certificate and can offer training from ab-initio through to Recreational, Private and Commercial Pilot Licence (including Night VFR and Flight Instructor Rating).
 Read further to see the requirements for each stage of licensing.
 Our instructors can also conduct Aircraft Flight Reviews, as well as instruction in your own aircraft.
-Contact the instructors or head of operations for further details or if you have any questions.

 The following two links can be used to guide your cost estimate for undertaking flight training with us.
-We are a not-for-profit organisation which means we keep flying costs as low as possible!
+We are a not-for-profit organisation run only by volunteers which means we keep flying costs as low as possible!

 A Private Pilot Licence allows you to fly anywhere in Australia and gain ratings (including night VFR and Instrument ratings) and endorsements to fly many exciting new aircraft.

-The CPL allows you to fly for hire or reward, anywhere in Australia and is a stepping-stone to the Air Transport Pilot Licence (ATPL) which is required for employment with airlines.
+The Commercial Pilots Licence allows you to fly for hire or reward, anywhere in Australia and is a stepping-stone to the Air Transport Pilot Licence (ATPL) which is required for employment with airlines.